Author

 You need to be at least 18 to enter into a credit agreement in the UK, including car finance.
 This applies regardless of when you passed your driving test, someone who passed at 17 will still need to wait until they turn 18 to take out finance in their own name.

-Once you are 18, age itself is not a barrier.
-What matters more is whether you have an income that can support the repayments, since this is what affordability assessments are based on.
+Once you are 18, age itself is not necessarily a barrier.
+When considering car finance, young drivers will still need to meet the lender's eligibility and affordability requirements, including having sufficient income to support the repayments.
 Many 18 and 19 year olds successfully get car finance, the application process is the same as for any other adult applicant.

 With a limited credit history to go on, lenders typically pay closer attention to: